 Can Freedom Center staff help me with specific genealogy or research questions?

 National Underground Railroad Freedom Center staff are not available to assist with individual research requests.
-However, our FamilySearch volunteers are happy to assist you with general genealogy and underground railroad history research in person or by phone at (513) 333-7654.
+However, our FamilySearch volunteers are happy to assist you with general genealogy and underground railroad history research.
+Drop by during museum hours or contact us by phone at (513) 333-7654 or email at email@example.com.

 Can I use the Freedom Center's Underground Railroad records for my research?